Hack-Delhi/Frontend/README.md

-# Frontend
+# SacredHacks 2019

-Frontend for SacredHacks Hackathon 2019
+Website of SacredHacks 2019

+Finding the next Gaitonde of Developers :D